Project 88: Strengthening of CBRN Medical Preparedness and Response Capabilities in SEEE countries

 A Milestone for Bosnia and Herzegovina

 The successful organization of this first national CBRN training under Project 88 marks an important achievement for Bosnia and Herzegovina.
-By taking ownership of the planning and execution, Montenegrin authorities have demonstrated both their commitment to preparedness and their capacity to sustain international efforts in the long term.
+By taking ownership of the planning and execution, the B&H authorities have demonstrated both their commitment to preparedness and their capacity to sustain international efforts in the long term.

 Representatives of STCU highlighted the broader significance of the event: "This training is not only about Bosnia and Herzegovina’s preparedness; it also reflects the sustainability of the EU’s investment in regional resilience.
 By empowering national trainers and institutions, we are ensuring that countries in South East and Eastern Europe can respond effectively to CBRN emergencies on their own."